debMan/ECC/README.md

-# ECC: Employee competence certificate
+# ECC: Employee Competence Certificate

 A simple project to verify employees have competence to work.